Security and protection for your valuable information.

 Check in this study on scientific production the possibilities offered by data analysis.

 We invite you to discover the cutting edge of emerging technologies with theUNESCO Science 2021 Report.
-We analyzed data on the most published cross cutting technologies (disruptive technologies) in scientific journals worldwide and developed a dashboard to visualize the most relevant information.
+We analyzed data on the most published cross cross cutting technologies (disruptive technologies) in scientific journals worldwide and developed a dashboard to visualize the most relevant information.

 Source: “Bibliometric data for the UNESCO Science Report: Publications on Cross-cutting Strategic Technologies, 2011–2019”